HAIV-Lab/OSPCoOp_Imagenet-bg/README.md

 ## News

-[03/2025]🎉  We have released the proposed [ImageNet-Bg](https://www.kaggle.com/datasets/xiangexiang/imagenet-bg-ospcoop-cvpr2025).
+[03/2025]🎉  We have released the proposed [ImageNet-Bg](https://www.kaggle.com/datasets/xiangexiang/imagenet-bg-ospcoop-cvpr2025) along with the code for OOD generation.

 [02/2025]🎉  Our paper has been accepted by CVPR2025.